Listen to Stormzy's tender new single 'Firebabe'

 The song arrives with an official music video directed by Edem Wornoo – tune in here:

 ‘Firebabe’ marks the second single to be released from Stormzy’s third album ‘This Is What I Mean’, which comes out on November 25.
-Lead single ‘Hide & Seek’ was released last month.
+Lead single ‘Hide & Seek’ arrived last month.

 Next Tuesday (November 15), BBC Radio 1 will premiere another new Stormzy track titled ‘Holy Spirit’.
 It’ll coincide with a series of TV and radio programmes about the rapper, including A Stormzy Special.
 The 45-minute film will feature a live set filmed at Abbey Road Studios in London.